 Vercel preview deployments enable teams to collaborate effectively by automatically creating an isolated, production-like environment for every commit.
 This allows changes to be previewed before they are merged into production.

-However, when databases are involved, teams often use a single database containing dummy data for all previews deployments.
+However, when databases are involved, teams often use a single database containing dummy data for all preview deployments.
 This setup is not ideal for these reasons:

 - If the shared database encounters an issue, so will all preview deployments.